cokelaer/easydev/README.rst

 spectrum).
 It provides tools such as multisetup (to ease the development of several packages within a single namespace), get_share_directory of any package, functions that are used often such as type checking...

-In addition, common tools are provided.
-For instance, convertor to different color representation (e.g., RGB, HSV).

 Similar projects are pytools, pytoolbox.